On My Account (Matthew 5:11-12)

-If you live your life by God’s design in the beatitudes, you, like the prophets who have gone before you, will be persecuted and maligned and slandered and hated and possibly killed.
+If you live your life by the design God set forth in the beatitudes, you, like the prophets who have gone before, will be persecuted and maligned and slandered and hated and possibly killed.

-Believer, rejoice in it, not because of the heart-wrenching, awful, painful circumstances of these trials, but rejoice because you are carrying the cause of Christ to the world around you.
-You are completing the afflictions of Christ in your world, and God will reward you.
-Paul writes, "Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ’s afflictions for the sake of his body, that is, the church" (Colossians 1:24).
+Believer, rejoice in it, not because of the heart-wrenching, awful, painful circumstances of these trials, but because you are carrying the cause of Christ to the world around you.
+You are completing the afflictions of Christ and God will reward you.
+You are like Paul who wrote, "Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ’s afflictions for the sake of his body, that is, the church" (Colossians 1:24).

-Believer, you can also rejoice that a day of accounting is coming—a day when you will stand before Christ, not because of what you have done, but because of who you are in Christ.
+Believer, you can also rejoice that a day of accounting is coming—a day when you will stand before Christ, not because of what you have done, but because of who you are in Him.
 He will bring to completion what He began in you (Philippians 1:16).
-And, don’t miss this part—your reward will be great in heaven.
+And—don’t miss this part—your reward will be great in heaven.

-Is there a sufficient amount of rejoicing in your life?
+Is your life characterized by rejoicing?
 How can this passage fuel your joy?

-If you are a parent, how does this passage influence your prayers for your children?
+If you are a mom or dad, how does this passage influence your prayers for your children?